14 medical podcasts you need to follow!

-1,440 minutes.
-That’s how much time we have to spend daily, no matter who we are.
-Once you’ve accounted for working, sleeping, eating, and a little leisure or family time,, how else can we choose to spend those minutes?
-If you’re looking for an entertaining and efficient way to keep up-to-date with what’s going on in the medical world, you could always tune into a podcast or two.
+1,440 minutes—that’s the amount of time we have to spend each day, no matter who we are!
+Once you’ve accounted for working, sleeping, eating, and a little leisure or family time, how else might you choose to spend these minutes?
+If you’re looking for an entertaining and efficient way to keep up-to-date with what’s going on in the medical world, you could always tune in to a podcast (or two)!

-Some of them are even short enough to listen to on your daily commute, or one of those elusive coffee breaks we vaguely remember hearing about?
+Some podcasts are short enough to listen to on your daily commute... or what about during one of those elusive coffee breaks we vaguely remember hearing about?

-Read on for our take on the top fourteen medical podcasts out there right now.
-They’re mainly aimed at those who’ve already got their MD, but we’ve included a couple for med students too.
+Read on for our take on the top 14 medical podcasts out there right now.
+They mainly target professionals who’ve already got their MDs, but we’ve included a couple of gems for medical students, too.

-New England Journal of Medicine is arguably the most important general medical publication in the world, drawing together stories on research, reviews, and opinion.
-The weekly podcasts are around 30 minutes, and are available for Apple, Android, and Windows devices.
+The New England Journal of Medicine is, arguably, the most important general medical publication in the world, drawing together stories on research, reviews, and opinion.
+The weekly podcasts are about 30 minutes long and are available on Apple, Android, and Windows devices.
 Don’t worry if you miss a broadcast—you can catch up with podcasts from previous weeks at your leisure.
-We especially like this one because, well, it’s the NEJM.
-What’s not to like?
-It’s the highest impact academic medical journal out there after all.
+We especially like this one because, well, it’s the NEJM...what’s not to like?
+It’s the highest-impact academic medical journal out there!

 The Journal of the American Medical Association covers a whole host of specialties in its podcasts—but we’re going to stick with general medicine for this one.
-These podcasts are normally released each month, and are around 15 minutes each, these bite-sized morsels of wisdom are a great way to stay informed about the articles in this month’s issue.
-The fact that you can listen to a couple of these within a thirty minute commute makes them a super-efficient option.
+These podcasts are normally released each month, and are about 15 minutes in length.
+Each bite-sized morsel of wisdom offers a great way to stay informed about the articles in each month’s issue.
+The fact that you can listen to a couple of these podcasts within a 30 minute commute makes them a super-efficient option!

-Meanwhile, across the pond, the British Medical Journal (BMJ) takes a slightly different approach.
-It produces very short specialist pieces of less than ten minutes, and longer more general interest pieces of 25 minutes or more.
-While some of the podcasts are very focused on the UK National Health Service (NHS), many have global and international relevance, outlining the latest developments and thoughts in areas such as cardiology and acute pancreatitis.
-This podcast is appealing because of the BMJ’s long history—the journal itself has been in production since 1840, so its credentials are very well-established.
+Meanwhile, across the pond, the British Medical Journal takes a slightly different approach.
+It produces very short specialist pieces of less than 10 minutes duration, and longer, more general-interest pieces of 25 minutes or more.
+While some of the podcasts are focused on the UK National Health Service (NHS), many have global and international relevance, outlining the latest developments and thoughts in areas such as cardiology and acute pancreatitis.
+This podcast is appealing because of the BMJ’s long history—the journal itself has been in production since 1840, so its credentials are very well established.

-We’re staying in the UK for Second Opinion, a regular podcast from celebrity physician Dr Christian Jenner.
-We enjoy this podcast partly due to Dr Jenner’s straight talking approach to life in general, and also because he takes a slightly different approach—his sessions take the form of interviews with studio guests.
-Topics have included: addiction, detection dogs, mental health, and death.
-You will need to allow anywhere from 25 minutes to 45 minutes to stay up-to-date with these guys, and the season takes a break in the summer.
+We’re staying in the UK for Second Opinion, a regular podcast from celebrity physician, Dr Christian Jenner.
+We enjoy this podcast, partly because of Dr Jenner’s straight-talking views on life in general and, also, because he takes a slightly different approach—his sessions take the form of interviews with studio guests on topics like addiction, detection dogs, mental health, death, and more!
+You'll need to allow yourself anywhere from 25–45 minutes to stay up-to-date with these guys, and the season takes a break in the summer.

 For those who like a little hard science with their medicine, Nature offers a surprisingly broad range of podcasts.
-While some recent coverage has been dominated by the 50th anniversary of the lunar landings, other topics of the day have included some surprising effects of microbes and sex differences when it comes to pain.
-There’s usually at least one podcast each week, and you’ll need to allow ten to 20 minutes if you’re planning on listening in full.
-One particularly nice feature is that Nature provides details of the timings for the start of each story.
-In the science world, Nature is as high impact as the New England Journal of Medicine is within the medical arena.
+While some recent coverage has been dominated by the 50th anniversary of the lunar landings, other topics-of-the-day have included the fascinating effects of microbes, and sex differences on pain.
+There’s usually at least one podcast each week, and you’ll need to allow yourself 10–20 minutes if you’re planning on listening in full.
+One particularly nice feature is that Nature provides detailed timings for the start of each story.
+In the science world, Nature is as high-impact as the New England Journal of Medicine is in the medical arena.

-Sticking with surgery as a specialty, the Behind The Knife series podcast runs a little longer than others, usually lasting in the region of 45 minutes or slightly more.
-Think of this as a journal club formatin a podcast; you can also choose your update from either the general or medical category or check out the archives back as far as the beginning of the sequence in 2015.
+Sticking with surgery as a specialty, the Behind The Knife podcast series runs a little longer than the others, typically lasting about 45 minutes or slightly more.
+Think of this as a journal club formatting a podcast!
+You can choose your update from either the general or medical categories, or check out the archives as far back as the beginning of the sequence (in 2015).

-If you’re looking for a little light relief along with your medicine, then Bedside Rounds was started by the author when he was a second year resident in Oregon, back in 2015.
-The early podcasts are like a story you might hear if you’re seated next to an especially entertaining guest at a dinner party or cocktail soiree (that last description is pretty much the author’s own), but in recent years the podcasts have grown in depth and coverage.
-We especially like this one because of the humorous delivery style.
-We also enjoy it because members of the American College of Physicians can gain CME and MOC points.
-The author is also careful to point out that the podcasts are not intended to replace medical advice.
-Oh, and theyare typically around 15 minutes, so it doesn’t require too much spare time for you to feel the benefit.
+If you’re looking for a little light relief, along with your medicine, then Bedside Rounds is right for you!
+This podcast was started by the author when he was a second-year resident in Oregon, back in 2015.
+The early podcasts are like a story you might hear if you’ve been seated next to an especially entertaining guest at a dinner party or cocktail soiree (the last description is pretty much the author’s own).
+In recent years, though, the podcasts have grown in depth and coverage.
+We especially like this one because of its humorous delivery style—the author is also careful to point out that the podcasts are not intended to replace medical advice.
+We also enjoy it because members of the American College of Physicians can gain CME and MOC points!
+Oh, and episodes are typically around 15 minutes long, so it doesn’t require too much of your spare time to feel the benefits!

-Staying with the quirky individualistic take on medicine, we’re also recommending Dr Nii Darko and Docs Outside The Box.
-This collection of podcasts is really eclectic—it’s all about the stories, from the business of medicine, to how women in medicine can make the most of their time and careers, and evenfolk practicing medicine in non-traditional environments as well as so much more.
-If you’re interested in the back catalogue as well as the current edition, you can select a category from careers, personal finance, educational, entertainment or lifestyle.
-To hear some of the sessions you may need to sign up for Spotify or other third party platforms.
+Staying with a quirky, individualistic take on medicine, we’re also recommending Dr Nii Darko and Docs Outside The Box.
+This collection of podcasts is really eclectic.
+It’s all about the stories—from the business of medicine, to how women in medicine can make the most of their time and careers, to folks practicing medicine in non-traditional environments, and so much more!
+If you’re interested in the back catalogue as well as the current edition, you can select a category from careers, personal finance, education, entertainment, or lifestyle.
+To hear some of the sessions you may need to sign up for Spotify or other third-party platforms.

-If you have a lot more time to spare, like, between an hour and two hours, then This Podcast Will Kill You offers fascinating, in-depth insights into whatever your healthcare specialty is.
-Find out about the history of all kinds of diseases and conditions, from Helicobacter pylori to yellow fever.
-You can also find out how aspirin was developed and all about the plague and influenza.
-At the time of writing this, there are around 32 podcasts available.
+If you have a lot more time to spare, like an hour or two, then This Podcast Will Kill You offers fascinating, in-depth insights into a variety of healthcare specialties.
+Find out about the history of all kinds of diseases and conditions, from Helicobacter pylori to yellow fever!
+You can also learn how aspirin was developed and discover interesting facts about the plague and influenza.
+At the time of this writing, there are over 30 podcasts available.

-Pretty much every clinician will know about Médecins sans Frontières (or Doctors Without Borders for those who prefer the English translation).
-Their Everyday Emergency podcasts are hard-hitting medical accounts, boots on the ground style from around the world, illuminating the humanitarian and human face of disasters, displacements, and conflicts.
-New editions of this podcast are typically added every few months rather than weekly or monthly.
-These podcasts offer first-hand insights into events affecting our entire global village.
+Pretty much every clinician will know about Médecins Sans Frontières (also known as Doctors Without Borders).
+Their Everyday Emergency podcasts are boots-on-the-ground-style, hard-hitting medical accounts from around the world that illuminate the humanitarian and human face of disasters, displacements, and conflicts.
+New editions of this podcast are typically added every few months, rather than weekly or monthly.
+These podcasts offer first-hand insights into the events that affect our entire global village.
 We admire this podcast for its honesty, clarity, and courage.

 12. Health Now

-Health Now is the name for the WebMD podcasts on health and wellness.
-Their coverage can help you keep tabs on what your patients might currently be a little concerned about—these podcasts are usually released into the wild every couple of weeks and are around 30 minutes long.
-Recent topics have included AI (hey there, Alexa, Siri, Cortana, and anyone else we might have missed…) and measles.
-We like this one because it gives an insight into what actual patients might be worried about.
+Health Now is the name for WebMD's podcasts on health and wellness that can help you to keep tabs on what your patients might currently be a little concerned about.
+These podcasts are typically released every couple of weeks, and are about 30 minutes long.
+Recent topics have included AI—Hey Alexa!
+Siri!
+Cortana! (and anyone else we might have missed…) and measles.
+We like this one because it gives an insight into what real patients might be worried about.

-While most of our favorite podcasts are aimed at qualified clinicians, there are also some pretty useful editions, which are particularly suitable for medical students and educators, including Medical Education.
-We know how hard it is to learn all those topics you learn in school, let alone stay up-to-date.
-These podcasts are especially appealing as they go beyond what you learn in lectures and look at the world from an educational point of view.
+While most of our favorite podcast recommendations are targeted toward qualified clinicians, there are some pretty useful editions which are particularly suited to medical students and educators—including Medical Education.
+We know how hard it is to learn about the many topics at school, let alone stay up-to-date on them!
+These podcasts are especially appealing because they go beyond what you can learn from lectures, and look at the world from an educational point of view.

 14. Straight Talk MD

-In Straight Talk MD, Dr Frank Sweeny takes a pretty fearless look at all kinds of broader factors that affect all of us, from the political, to the controversal, such as vaccinations.
-Cloning, burnout, ethics—nothing is off limits.
-Like the UK’s Dr Jenner, Dr Sweeny also regularly interviews guests on his shows.
-The duration of these podcasts vary, but are usually on the longer side, at an hour or more.
+In Straight Talk MD, Dr Frank Sweeny takes a fearless look at the broader factors that can affect all of us, from the political to the controversial.
+Topics include vaccinations, cloning, burnout, ethics, and more—nothing is off limits!
+Like the UK’s Dr Jenner, Dr Sweeny also regularly interviews guests on his show.
+The duration of these podcasts can vary, but they are typically on the longer side, about an hour or more.

-So, whether you only have ten minutes to spare, or ninety, subscribe to a podcast or two to keep your knowledge up-to-date and maybe even stay entertained.
+So, that's it—our take on the top 14 medical podcasts you need to follow!
+Whether you have ten minutes to spare, or ninety, subscribe to a podcast (or two) today, keep up-to-date on your knowledge, and maybe even stay entertained!

 Want to share this article with your colleagues?
 Click to Tweet the message below!